slmnhq/chorus/README.md

 OSX Lion may not retain these settings between reboots, so you may see the message could not create shared memory segment: Invalid argument` indicating that the `sysctl` commands need to be run again.

+Chorus assumes you have a postgres installation at the root of the Chorus repo called "postgres/" so you will need to create a symlink from there to where you installed postgres.

 ### XCode

 You need XCode for a compiler